Overview

 Data Source Mapping

-Located and documented all feedback sources including support tickets, user interviews, app store reviews, and internal feedback channels.
+Located and documented all feedback sources including feedback tickets, support tickets, idea tickets, user interviews, and internal feedback channels.

 3